 It is likely a very subtle hormonal imbalance or increased sensitivity of the breast tissue accounts for its increase in size.
 In some cases, an identifiable cause may be found such as a hormonal imbalance, or the use of some medications or ‘recreational’ drugs that are known to increase the likelihood of developing gynaecomastia.

-Some patients with gynecomastia may present with breast pain, embarrassment, or fear of breast cancer, but in most cases, gynaecomastia is not associated with severe health problems.
+Gynaecomastia is not associated with severe health problems.
 Nevertheless, it is important for the patient to be examined by a physician to disregard any potential chronic conditions (e.g., cirrhosis, hypogonadism, renal insufficiency).

 At Avery, we welcome the opportunity to have an open conversation with you to understand the changes you are looking for with surgery.
 Our patients’ stories matter a great deal to us.

 Wherever you are on your personal journey, we would like to assist you.
-Dr Avery will listen to your concerns and what you want to achieve with surgery.
-Dr Avery will assess your health and medical history to ensure any surgical procedure you are considering is a safe and appropriate choice for you.
+Your reasons for having surgery and your expectations from surgery are important conversations to have before undergoing surgery.
+Dr Avery will also assess your health and medical history to ensure any surgical procedure you are considering is a safe and appropriate choice for you.

 Correction of gynaecomastia removes fat and excess glandular tissue from the chest area using liposuction.
 A small incision is made around the outside edge of each areola, where scarring should be minimally visible.

 In some cases, an excision technique may be required in addition to liposuction, to remove large amounts of glandular tissue and excess skin.
 Several incision options are available, and the surgeon will discuss each in detail with the patient.